LandiMi2/Msc_Bioinformatics_Project/Report.md

 **Challenges**

 The challenge for this step of comparison is that we do not have a unique denominator when calculating predicted accuracy and error rates.
 The denominator for Igblast and IMGT is the same but MiXCR is different.
 Annotation using MiXCR does not align 100% of the reads, it aligns 65% of the reads and this is because there is an overlap.
 This is the reason why we are seeing a difference in the denominator for MiXCR.
 Because this was a challenge for our analysis.
 We had to use a different denominator for MiXCR and because we were comparing hit and mishits, calculations were done based on whether there was a match or a mismatch for each antibody generated for MiXCR annotation.
 33% of the misaligned reads are as a result of the absence of J hits.
-We used default parameters for analysis and the J test was set at 5.
-This works well for human data sets as they have more J genes compared to bovine that utilizes only 2 or 3 J genes.
-To optimize this tool for bovine annotation, this parameter needs to be adjusted to reach a 95%-100% alignment of reads.
 For IgBlast and IMGT annotation outputs, we could see some percentage of unassigned D and J gene calls.
 The graph below shows the frequencies of unassigned genes.
 Q: Why is this happening ?

 ![unassigned](Rplot02.jpeg "Predicted unassigned genes")

+**Overcoming  the denominator challenge**

+MiXCR aligns D genes only after V/J junction position is determined, and hence if there is no J gene, MiXCR can't produce successful alignment here.
+This is because the sequence has no complete CDR3 sequences and MiXCR tends to drop the sequences.
+For this reason, we see a 35% unaligned sequence reads.
+To get all reads aligned, this parameter of MiXCR needs to be overidden.
+We add  `-OallowPartialAlignments=true - OallowNoCDR3PartAlignments=true` this parameter to align command and we get a 98% alignment.
+Unfortunately, now we see unassigned D & J gene calls in MiXCR.
+MiXCR will not only call V genes at this point and not the D gene and J gene.
+The alignment of the D gene is detrimental to assigning J genes.
+Deep understanding is needed to try to validate whether MiXCR can assign J gene without D gene call.

+After adjustment of MiXCR we get below graphs of comparison;

+(upload hit, mishit and unassigned barplots)

 **Step 4 : Distribution of genes by the three annotation tools**